Varsha-Verma/git/Git_Interview_Questions.md

 ### Q. Differentiate between git pull and git fetch.
 Answer:
 #### Git Pull:
-This command pulls new changes from the currently working branch located in the remote central repository.
+- This command pulls new changes from the currently working branch located in the remote central repository.
+- Git pull command pulls innovation or commits from a specific branch from your central repository and updates your object branch in your local repository.

 #### Git Fetch:
+Git fetch is also used for the same objective, but it works in a slightly different method.
+When you behave a git fetch, it pulls all new commits from the desired branch and saves it in a new branch in your local repository.
+If you need to reflect these changes in your target branch, git fetch should be followed with a git merge.
+Your target branch will only be restored after combining the target branch and fetched branch.

 This command is also used for a similar purpose but it follows a two step process:
 1. Pulls all commits and changes from desired branch and stores them in a new branch of the local repository. current